 Both treadmills give you full-color, HD, touch-screen consoles, which is pretty cool.
 So you can see your workout stats in full color.
 Or connect with iFit coach to run trails all over the world or take high-energy fitness classes.

-The Nordictrack 2950 treadmill console is a whopping 22-inches across:
+The Nordictrack 2950 treadmill console screen is larger – coming in at a whopping 22-inches across:

 This massive, interactive screen is like having a built-in TV in your treadmill.
 It’s a lot more fun to watch and can give you a much more immersive feel to your workout.

 Note that both consoles gives you one-touch speed and incline buttons for quick, on-the-fly changes.
-You also get a dual-speed cooling fan and EKG heart rate hand sensors with both consoles.
+You also get a dual-speed cooling fan with both consoles.

 Commercial 1750 vs 2950 – Motor